Frequently Asked Questions

 How do I pay for the tour?

 Once you have completed the reservation form we require a deposit of €150 EUR to confirm the reservation.
 We require this amount to secure the accommodation with the hotels.
-The balance of payment is due five weeks before the start of the holiday.
+The balance of payment is due six weeks before the start of the holiday.